-Thomas’s films have taken the top prizes at numerous documentary festivals, including the most prestigious -- the US Emmy Award, the George Foster Peabody Award, the British Academy Award and the Grierson Award for best British Documentary.
-Two of his documentaries, Twins - The Divided Self and Man and Animal won fourteen international awards between them.
+Thomas’s films have taken the top prizes in numerous documentary festivals, including the most prestigious -- the US Emmy Award, the British Academy Award, the George Foster Peabody Award (twice) and the Grierson Award for the best British Documentary.
+Two of his documentaries, Twins; The Divided Self and Man and Animal won fourteen international awards between them.

 His documentaries always carry a strong message and have reached viewers across the world.
 The Real Olympics was seen in 83 counties, and when his controversial docudrama Death of a Princess was first shown in the United States, it earned one of the highest ratings in the history of PBS.

 They have also made an impact beyond television.
 Shortly after the broadcast of The Tank Man, his 2007 documentary on China, special screenings were arranged for the United States Congress and the AGM of Amnesty International.